 In one sentence, what is your position on the issue?
 Do you think Julius Caesar is a traitor or a hero?

+Caesar is a traitor or a fiero:

 Give three reasons that support your position.

 1.

 2.

 3.

 List all the topics that someone on the other side of the argument might say and your responses.